derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-06/07/2025 16:20:47 : 3 Database Admins walked into a NoSQL bar.
+07/07/2025 16:24:12 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I would tell you a joke about UDP, but you would never get it.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->